-8. Financial risk management (continued):
+(ii) Interest rate risk (continued):

-At December 31, 2017 and 2016, should interest rates have increased or decreased by 25 basis points, excluding cash and treasury bills and assuming a parallel shift in the yield curve, with all other variables held constants, net assets for each Pool would have approximately increased or decreased as indicated in the following table.
+At June 30, 2018 and December 31, 2017, should interest rates have increased or decreased by 25 basis points, excluding cash and treasury bills and assuming a parallel shift in the yield curve, with all other variables held constants, net assets for each Pool would have approximately increased or decreased as indicated in the following table.
 The Pool's sensitivity to interest rates was estimated using the weighted average duration of the bond portfolio.

-(In thousands of dollars) • Impact on net assets (\$)
+(In thousands of dollars) pact on sets (\$) Impact on net assets (%)

-As at December 31, 2017 \$ 134 0.32%
+As at June 30, 2018 \$ 85 0.22%

-As at December 31, 2016 88 0.26%
+As at December 31, 2017 134 0.32%